libling/sbt-hackling/README.md

 Hackathon implementation of the Libling concept.
 It's a prototype.
 It works, but exactly what and how works might break at any time.

+This is an experimental platform.
+You are encouraged to submit changes.
+Almost anything will be accepted without much fuss.

 ## Libling

 Libling is a way to add dependencies to your project as plain Scala sources.